Approximation Algorithms for Maximin Fair Division: Notation and Preliminaries

-Our analysis of the algorithm (for additive valuations) that achieves this result relies, in particular, on understanding the fairness of an allocation in terms of \emph{envy}.
+Our analysis of the algorithm (for additive valuations) that achieves this result relies on understanding the fairness of an allocation in terms of \emph{envy}.
 Formally, for an allocation $\B= (B_1, \ldots, B_n)$, we say that agent $i$ \emph{envies} agent $j$ iff $i$ prefers $j$'s bundle to her own, i.e., $v_i(B_i) < v_i (B_j)$.
-An allocation is defined to be \emph{envy free} iff no agent envies any other.
-Since envy-free allocations are not guaranteed to exist with indivisible goods,\footnote{Consider a setting with two players, and one indivisible good that has a nonzero value for both the players.} a natural relaxation (which has been studied in literature; see, e.g.,~\cite{budish-approx-ceei}) is \emph{envy free up to one good} (EF1): an allocation $\A$ is said to be EF1 iff for each $i, j \in [n]$ there exists a good $g \in A_j$ such that $ v_i(A_i) \geq v_i(A_j \setminus \{g\})$.
-In fact, we will show that---for a relevant class of problem instances---our algorithm finds an allocation with is envy free up to the least valued good (EFX) (defined in \cite{unreasonalble-nsw}). \begin{definition}[Envy free up to the least valued good (EFX)] An allocation $\A$ is said to be envy free up to the least valued good (EFX) iff for every $i, j \in [n]$ and each good $g \in A_j$ we have $ v_i(A_i) \geq v_i(A_j \setminus \{g\})$. \end{definition}
+An allocation is defined to be \emph{envy-free} iff no agent envies any other.
+Since envy-free allocations are not guaranteed to exist with indivisible goods,\footnote{Consider a setting with two players and one indivisible good that has a nonzero value for both the players.} a natural relaxation (which has been studied in literature; see, e.g.,~\cite{budish-approx-ceei}) is \emph{envy-free up to one good} (EF1): an allocation $\A$ is said to be EF1 iff for each $i, j \in [n]$ there exists a good $g \in A_j$ such that $ v_i(A_i) \geq v_i(A_j \setminus \{ g \})$.
+In fact, we will show that---for a relevant class of problem instances---our algorithm finds an allocation which is \emph{envy-free up to the least valued good} (EFX) (defined in \cite{unreasonalble-nsw}). \begin{definition}[Envy-free up to the least valued good (EFX)] An allocation $\A$ is said to be envy-free up to the least valued good (EFX) iff for every $i, j \in [n]$ and each good $g \in A_j$ we have $ v_i(A_i) \geq v_i(A_j \setminus \{g\})$. \end{definition}